Propagation of The Faith

 CWF collections are taken up throughout the Diocese in each financial year.
 Each parish in the Diocese is required to meet a set target each year depending on its size and resources.
-For the 2010/11 financial year, our Parish is expected to raise $43,777.
 Any shortfall from the CWF collections is required to be paid from the Parish funds.

 Donations to the CWF are 100% tax deductible.
 It can be made any time through the Parish office, or at one of the three specific collections held during a year.

 Caritas Australia's annual appeal

 Project Compassion began in 1966 and is now the largest humanitarian fundraising campaign in Australia.